Law SchoolMediation Clinic

 Mediation allows you to put across your situation in your own words and hear from the other party.

-In the discussion, you can explore options for a settlement to your situation.
+In the discussion, you can explore options for settlement.
 These can be practical as well as financial and you decide on the terms of the agreement.

-Where parties are able to come to an agreement, this is more likely to be kept to than judgements imposed by Court or Tribunal.
+Where parties are able to come to an agreement through mediation it is more likely to be fulfilled than judgements imposed by court or tribunal.

-Mediation can be a much quicker and less stressful way of settling disputes rather than the court processes.
+Mediation is usually a quicker and less stressful way of settling disputes than going to court.

 What happens in mediation?

-Mediation is a confidential conversation between the parties and the mediators that allows people to negotiate and explore all the possible solutions before reaching a decision.
+Mediation is a private and confidential conversation that allows people to negotiate and explore all the possible solutions before reaching a decision.

 The parties are the decision-makers, and the mediators will not impose an outcome.
-This allows people to make informed decisions and find creative ways to settle disputes.
+They support people to make informed decisions and find creative ways to settle disputes.

-The mediators will record any agreement reached and everyone is provided with a copy.
-Most mediations achieve a resolution and the rate of compliance (people carrying out their side of the agreement) is very high.
+The mediators will record any agreement reached and everyone will be provided with a copy.

 FAQs